Avadhoot94/Build-My-World/README.md

 │   └── output.PNG
 ```

 ### Description
+Designing a Gazebo world which includes building, custom models, Gazebo online library model

-Designing a Gazebo world, including multiple models and writing a plugin which prints message ('Welcome to Avadhoot's world') in the terminal.
+Writing a custom C++ plugin which prints message ('Welcome to Avadhoot's world') in the terminal upon launching the gazebo world.

 ### Output
 <img src="output/output.PNG">

 ### Setup and run